Stochastic maximum principle for problems with delay with general dependence on the past: An optimal portfolio problem with execution delay

 The aim is to maximize the utility functional over the set of the admissible strategies

-where $U:\R\rightarrow \R$ is a given utility function which is assumed to be Lipschitz continuous and differentiable.
-Here $\mu_U$ is another finite strongly regular measure on $[-d,0]$: the utility is related not only to the final value $T$, but to the value of the portfolio in the window $[T-d,T]$, and so it depends on $V(T+\theta),\, \theta \in [-d,0]$.
+where $U_1:[0,T]\times \R\rightarrow \R$ and $U_2:\R\rightarrow \R$ are given utility functions, $U_1$ represents the utility from consumption and it is assumed to be continuous, differentiable in the second variable and the derivative with respect to $c$ has linear growth in $c$, and $U_2$ represents the utility from the wealth on $[T-d, T]$ and it is assumed to be Lipschitz continuous and differentiable.
+Here $\mu_U$ is another finite regular measure on $[-d,0]$: the utility is related not only to the final value $T$, but to the value of the portfolio in the window $[T-d,T]$, and so it depends on $V(T+\theta),\, \theta \in [-d,0]$.

 At any time $t\in [-d,T]$, the state $X(t)\in \R^2 $ is given by the pair

 So the equation for $X$ is given by